 What if the responsible party is charged with a crime and acquitted?

 It’s important to remember that wrongful death and premises liability suits are civil matters.
 This means they are completely separate from any criminal proceeding, so it doesn’t matter if the responsible party was charged with – and subsequently acquitted of – a crime.

 The burden of proof for civil suits is only a preponderance of the evidence.
 As such, you must show that it is more likely than not that the defendant caused your injuries.
 This is a significantly lower standard than the “beyond a reasonable doubt” burden that the government must show in a criminal matter.

 Contact Us Today!

 Still have questions about your potential case?
-The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims.
+The legal team of Trust Guss Injury Lawyers, is nationally recognized for protecting the rights of injured victims.
 With decades of combined experience in premises liability claims, Stewart and his team know how to seek more for your claim.
 Call us right away for a free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you won’t owe us a DIME unless we recover compensation for you.
 We are available 24 hours a day, seven days a week, for FREE, so call us today at 800-898-4877, or contact us online by CLICKING HERE.

 See what past clients have to say: